Fork me on GitHub

 GET /login Application.Login # A simple path

-GET /hotels/{id} Hotels.Show # Extract a URI argument (matching /[^/]+/)
+GET /hotels/:id Hotels.Show # Extract an embedded argument

-WS /hotels/{id}/feed Hotels.Feed # WebSockets.
+WS /hotels/:id/feed Hotels.Feed # WebSockets.

-POST /hotels/{id}/{action} Hotels.{action} # Automatically route some actions.
+POST /hotels/:id/:action Hotels.:action # Automatically route some actions.

-* /{controller}/{action} {controller}.{action} # Catch all; Automatic URL generation
+* /:controller/:action :controller.:action # Catch all; Automatic URL generation

 Controllers